nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User finds the id of the task he wants to archive.
+1. User finds the ID of the task he wants to archive.
-2. With the task id, user requests to archive the task.
+2. With the task ID, user requests to archive the task.
 3. NotionUS archives the task, removing it from the displayed task list and adds it to the archive.

    Use case ends.